Americus Hotel: 19th century

-The site of the Americus Hotel had been used as a hotel since 1810, when the population of Allentown (then known as Northampton) was approximately seven hundred.
-In that year, Abraham Gangawere built a two-story tavern on the northeastern corner of 6th and Hamilton Streets.
-Later, under the ownership of Charles Seagraves, one of the leading men of nineteenth-century Allentown, the inn was enlarged and renamed as the Northampton Inn.
-President Martin Van Buren subsequently slept here in 1837.
+The site of the Americus Hotel had been used as a hotel since 1810, when the population of Allentown, then known as Northampton Towne, was approximately 700.
+That year, Abraham Gangawere built a two-story tavern on the northeastern corner of 6th and Hamilton streets.
+Under the later ownership of Charles Seagraves, one of the leading businessmen of 19th century Allentown, the inn was enlarged and renamed as the Northampton Inn.